mwensveen-nl/buildergenerator/README.md

 After installation: use the Builder Generator option in the context menu.

 #### Installation
-The plugin can be installed in Eclipse by using the update side.
+The plugin can be installed in Eclipse by using the update site.
 Which can be found [here](http://mwensveen-nl.github.io/buildergenerator/)